 To change the columns that appear in the legend, click Columns view_column.
 Clicking the button brings up a configuration panel.
 This panel lists the metric and resource labels available to display as columns.
 Required columns have disabled checkboxes.
 The following screenshot shows the Columns button and the configuration panel for a particular legend:

 When the chart is initially created, the system heuristically chooses a set of labels to show by default.
-You can check or uncheck labelled columns.
-The entries for required columns, most typically Value, are disabled and cannot be unchecked.
+You can select or clear labeled columns.
+The entries for required columns, most typically Value, are disabled and can't be cleared.
 When you change the configuration, you must have at least one metric or resource label selected.

 Sort legend rows

-When you use Compare to Past mode on a chart, the legend is modified to include an additional “values” column.
+When you use Compare to Past mode on a chart, the legend is modified to include a second “values” column.
 The current Value column becomes Today, and the past values column is named appropriately—for example, Last Week.
 The following screenshot shows a legend for a table comparing current data to that of the last hour:

 The Legend Template field lets you customize a description for the time series on your chart.
-These descriptions appear on the hover card for the chart and on the chart legend in the Name column.
+These descriptions appear on the tooltip for the chart and on the chart legend in the Name column.
 By default, the descriptions in the legend are created for you from the values of different labels in your time series.
 Because the system selects the labels, the results might not be helpful to you.
-You can use this field to build a template for the descriptions.
+To build a template for descriptions, use this field.

-To access the legend template for a chart, in the Cloud Console, select the Advanced tab in the chart's configuration pane.
+To access the legend template for a chart, in the Google Cloud console, select the Advanced tab in the chart's configuration pane.
 The legend template is listed under the heading Additional options.